katychow/quantified_self/README.md

 5. Take more granular data overall
 6. Start to include food intake
 7. Try classification model for prediction of more or less sleep than average.
+8. Write wrapper or use DASH python package to create dashboard for sleep visualizations.

 ### The Files